Home / Blog / Hotels, Resorts & Lodging / Peek Inside the Most Splendidly Decorated Disney World Hotels at Christmas

 Disney's Animal Kingdom Lodge

 In 2021, Disney's Animal Kingdom Lodge began a new tradition with a life-sized gingerbread baby giraffe — a Gingeraffe, if you will!
-Last year, a life-sized baby zebra joined the giraffe on Nov.
-23. We are happy to report that both have made a delicious return for 2023!
+In the following year, a life-sized baby zebra joined the giraffe.
+Back for their fourth year, Ginger the gingerbread giraffe and Debra the zebra, return Nov.
+24, 2024.

 Disney's Fort Wilderness Resort & Campground